Erendrood/PlaymakerActions/README.md

 ## Get Axis Raw Switch
 Combines both *Get Axis* and *GetAxisRaw* in one action, with a bool to change which version is used.
 This is intended to be a prototype action to play around and get a sense of what works best, because normally you'll settle for one type.
 See Unity documentation on [Input.GetAxis](https://docs.unity3d.com/ScriptReference/Input.GetAxis.html) and [Input.GetAxisRaw](https://docs.unity3d.com/ScriptReference/Input.GetAxisRaw.html) for more information.
 [PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19333)

-## Get Axis To Button Down (Store)
+## Get Axis To Button Up/Down (Store)
 Take the axis you provide, and treat the directions as buttons ("Negative Button" and "Positive Button", and also the alternatives as listed in Input Manager).
-To do this right now, you would get the axis, store it into a variable, and then feed it into a float compare.
-This makes it in one go.
-The store version can also store if the button was pressed (it's a bit sleeker, but won't make much of a difference on performance).
+Button down is when the axis is moved in the direction, and button up is when the axis is released from direction.
+One set is simnple, the variants with ...Store has a few more options to store presses/releases in bools.
 [PM Forum Post](http://hutonggames.com/playmakerforum/index.php?topic=19499)

 ## Get Button Down And Axis
 You look for a simple way for Button+Direction input?
 When a Button is pressed, sends an event based on current axis direction, i.e. up+button, left+button for fighting games, combos etc. If you only want to use one direction (say, only up+button), simply leave the other one (down+button) blank.